 The LED emergency ballast or LED emergency drivers are LED drivers that come equipped with a rechargeable battery and can illuminate the lighting fixture for a specific duration based on its battery output power and the fixture’s power requirement.

-An LED emergency ballast is essentially an LED emergency driver that comes equipped with an internal battery and a driver that switches to battery power if the main lights go off and keep the battery charged while the mains are off.
+An emergency ballast for led tube is essentially an LED emergency driver that comes equipped with an internal battery and a driver that switches to battery power if the main lights go off and keep the battery charged while the mains are off.

 It is essentially an LED emergency driver, but since it can supply higher power and is used in LED tube lights, it is being named as an LED emergency ballast.

 Not because it is a ballast, but because ballasts were used in fluorescent tubes.
 To these days, LED emergency ballasts are used in LED tubes and retrofits.